Did You Know This about Headley?

 Headley Village Hall was gifted to the community by Mr McAndrew of Headley Park.
 It was built in 1925, primarily so that the Headley Wl should have a pleasant place in which to meet.
 The site had originally been a gravel pit and, after a few years, buttresses had to be built along the side walls to prevent subsidence.

 In his 'A Souvenir of Headley' in 1896, Charles Beck wrote: 'There are eight inns'.
 He does not name them, but the following were in Headley parish at the time: The Crown (Arford), Holly Bush (High Street), The Wheatsheaf (Arford); The White Horse (or Frensham Pond Hotel); The New Inn (Sleaford); The Royal Exchange (Lindford); The Robin Hood (Standford); The Royal Oak (Hollywater).
-Of these, the Wheatsheaf was destroyed by fire and the site redevelopmeed as houses, the New Inn transformed to a private house, and the Robin Hood become a restaurant for a short while (Whiteleys), and is also now being redeveloped.
+Of these, the Wheatsheaf and the New Inn are now closed and the Robin Hood has become a restaurant (Whiteleys).

 Bilford (Billeford, Billyford): Name of an area which appears in the Winchester Pipe Rolls from 1211 onwards, the 1774 Rent-roll of Headley and other lists - located at the junction of The Hanger and Frensham Lane, but the name is not used today.